CyberCRI/projects-backend/README.md

 make lint
 ```

-This will return erros that you need to fix manually.
+This will return errors that you need to fix manually.
 If there are some, fix them then repeat step 1.

 3. Keep translations up to date: